-MBA Mentorship Program
+McDonough MBA Mentor Program

-We are looking for 200 alumni to volunteer as mentors for our incoming Full-time MBA Class of 2022.
-Mentors will be significantly experienced alumni who are highly engaged with Georgetown and, ideally, acquainted with MBA recruiting to assist in career discussions.
+Each fall, over 200 alumni volunteer as mentors for the incoming first year MBA class.
+Mentors are significantly experienced alumni who are highly engaged with Georgetown and, ideally, acquainted with MBA recruiting to assist in career discussions.
 This program runs from September through the end of the academic year in May.
 Mentees will be selected by Georgetown McDonough staff and faculty.

 Hoyas Helping Hoyas

-In this challenging time, Georgetown McDonough is committed to supporting our students in obtaining full-time jobs or internships for the summer.
+Georgetown McDonough is committed to supporting our students in obtaining full-time jobs or internships for the summer.

 There are many ways to help our students, across a variety of programs: